What is Gum Disease?

-Gum disease – also known as periodontal disease – is an infection of the gums surrounding your teeth.
-Gum disease is one of the top reasons for tooth loss in adults, and because it is virtually pain-free, many patients don’t know they have the disease.
+Gum disease—also known as periodontal disease—is an infection of the gums surrounding your teeth.
+Gum disease is one of the top reasons for tooth loss in adults, and because it is virtually pain-free, many patients don’t know they have it.
 During each regular checkup, your dentist will check for signs of periodontal disease by measuring the space between your teeth and gums.

 What Causes Gum Disease?

-Gum disease is caused by a buildup of plaque (a sticky form of bacteria that forms on the teeth).
-If the plaque is not removed (by flossing, brushing, and regular dental checkups), it will continue to build up and create toxins that can damage the gums.
+Gum disease is caused by plaque buildup (a sticky bacteria that forms on the teeth).
+If the plaque is not removed (by flossing, brushing, and regular dental checkups), it will build up and create toxins that can damage the gums.
 Periodontal disease forms just below the gum line and creates small pockets that separate the gums from the teeth.
 Periodontal disease has two stages: gingivitis and periodontitis.

 Certain factors can increase a patient’s risk of developing periodontal disease, including: